 Beat the Boondah

 Beat the Boondah is a 30-minute quit smoking program that is delivered across our region.
-The program is designed to assist Indigenous people who are wishing to quit smoking or would like the tools for future attempts.
+The program is designed to assist Indigenous people who are wishing to quit smoking or would like the tools for future attempts and provide referral pathways for ongoing support.

 Champions Campaign